 Google Pixel 2 (2017) vs Pixel (2016): Screen and media

-Although most rivals have updated to Quad HD resolution for their flagships, Google has stuck with Full HD for the smallest new Pixel.
+Although most rivals have updated to Quad HD resolution for their flagships, Google has stuck with Full HD for the standard Pixel.
 This still produces crisp and clear visuals of course, helped by the relatively small size of the display.
-Colours really pop and on top brightness, visibility is perfect in any conditions.
+On top brightness, visibility is perfect in any conditions.

 However, the Pixel 2 does ditch the 3.5mm jack, so if you’re planning on using headphones you’ll need to get a USB adapter.
 Or switch to Bluetooth, of course.
 The new Pixel 2 comes packing Bluetooth 5 support, so you can at least stream audio to two speakers or headphones at once; ideal for parties and travelling with your bestie.